Newtonian potential from scattering amplitudes in super-renormalizable gravity: Triangle Loop Integrals

-The classical limit enables us to reduce the complexity of the massive propagator \be \ee By substituting this equation into the scalar triangle integral of Eq. \eqref{B1}, we can disregard the first term in Eq. \eqref{B2}.
+By substituting this equation into the scalar triangle integral of Eq. \eqref{B1}, we can disregard the first term in Eq. \eqref{B2}.
 This is because the two graviton propagators are even in $l_{||}$.
-In the classical limit, the scalar triangle integral simplifies to \be \ee The integral $N_{D-1}$ defined in Eq. \eqref{B3} plays a particularly important role, as it directly corresponds to the convolution structure analyzed in the main text.
+In the classical limit, the scalar triangle integral simplifies to \be \ee

+The integral $N_{D-1}$ defined in Eq. \eqref{B3} plays a particularly important role, as it directly corresponds to the convolution structure analyzed in the main text.
 In position space, this convolution reduces to simple multiplication, significantly simplifying the interpretation of the nonlocal interaction.
 The tensor triangle integrals $I^{\text{GR}}_{\mu}$ and $I^{\text{GR}}_{\mu\nu}$ can be treated through the same approach, with only these two tensor structures contributing to the classical gravitational potential in the GR sector. \be \1\{ \2. \ee

 The tensor integrals can be solved algebraically by proposing an ansatz.
 Let us first consider $I^{\text{GR}}_{\m}$, which can be expressed as $Aq_{\bot\m}+Bk_{\m}$.
 The coefficients $A$ and $B$ are determined by the equations $q^{\mu}_{\bot} I_{\mu} = q^2_{\bot} A $ and $k^{\mu} I_{\mu} = m^2 B$.
 Subsequently, we can apply relations like $2k^\mu l_\mu = (l + k)^2 - m^2 - l^2 $ to simplify the numerators, reducing them to scalar integrals that no longer contain loop momenta in the numerator.
 It can be shown that $B=\frac{iN_{D}}{2m^2}$, with $N_D$ representing the $D$-dimensional integral \be \ee where the integral discussed above belong to the category of nonlocal integrals, making the conventional Wick rotation in QFT inapplicable.
 However, an alternative method can be employed to handle such integral \cite{Buoninfante:2022krn}.
 Specifically, the integration variable $l_0$ can be defined on the imaginary axis, which is equivalent to condition $l_0=il_D$ ($l^2=-l^2_E$).
 Subsequently, the scattering amplitude calculated on the imaginary axis is mapped to the physical conclusion on the real axis.